 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

 Visa: A visa required for all U.S. citizens, which requires a copy of a valid Yellow Fever Vaccination card.
 See the Ghanaian Consulate in New York.
 Further details and instructions for obtaining a visa to Ghana will be provided during the program orientation.

-Weather: In Accra, July temperatures are usually in the low to mid-80°s (Fahrenheit).
-Visit BBC Weather to learn more about local weather conditions in Accra, Ghana.
+Weather: In July, temperatures in Accra typically range from 74°F to 83°F. Visit BBC Weather to learn more about local weather conditions in Ghana.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.